 If you’re a fan of aromatherapy, you will be surprised that some of the essential oils, especially eucalyptus and tea tree oil can kill dust mites.
 These essential oils are known for their anti-bacterial and anti-fungal properties.

 Instead of using a diffuser, you’ll need to mix water and a few drops of essential oil before putting them into a hand spray.
-Spray the essential oil infused water on beds, cushions, rugs, carpets and other fabrics to get rid of dust mites.
-It’s an effective and natural method compared to using chemical disinfectant.
+Spray the essential oil-infused water on beds, cushions, rugs, carpets and other fabrics to get rid of dust mites.
+It’s an effective and natural method compared to using chemical disinfectants.